Oct 12, 2021

 sudo nano /etc/vsftpd.conf

-The end of the file should contain two lines that start with “_rsa”.
-Comment both of these lines like:
+The end of the file should contain two lines that start with rsa.

 # rsa_cert_file=/etc/ssl/certs/ssl-cert-snakeoil.pem # rsa_private_key_file=/etc/ssl/private/ssl-cert-snakeoil.key

-Instead we will point the configuration file to the certificate that we just created.
-Add the following lines:
+Now, we will point the configuration file to the certificate that we just created.
+Add the following directories right below the previous lines:

-Now we will enable SSL and ensure that only clients that have SSL enabled get to contact us.
-Change the value of ssl_enable to YES:
+- Next, we will enable SSL and ensure that only clients who have an active SSL can contact us.
+Simply enter this line:

-Now add the following lines to further secure things: (This will not allow any anonymous connections over SSL)
+Then, add the following lines to ban any anonymous connections over SSL:

 allow_anon_ssl=NO force_local_data_ssl=YES force_local_logins_ssl=YES